Using Molecular Embeddings in QSAR Modeling: Does it Make a Difference?: Materials and methods

-\item During the second step of the model selection stage, each of the hyperparameter combinations selected in the previous step was further tested on a stratified five-fold cross-validation process.
-The purpose of this stage was to confirm that the seemingly good results found during the grid search were not imputable only to the data partition used during that process.
-As a result, we selected a single combination of hyperparameters for each labeled dataset based on the average results of the five-fold cross-validation process.
+\item Each of the hyperparameter combinations selected in the previous step was further tested on a stratified five-fold cross-validation process, in order to confirm that the results found during the grid search were not imputable only to the data partition used during that process.
+As a result, we selected a single combination of hyperparameters for each labeled dataset based on the average validation results of the five-fold cross-validation process. \end{enumerate}

-\item We performed a replication analysis consisting of training ten trials of the model selected during the previous steps.
-We ran 10 trials of five-fold cross-validation using the same folds as before, each trial using a different random seed for weights initialization.
-This step was carried out to rule out any artifacts in the results that might have been caused by a particularly favorable random initialization of the weights of the embedding models in the previous steps.
-From this step, we obtained the classification results obtained from the inherent training process of the supervised embedding methods, which we refer to as \textit{fitting} results.
+\item We performed a \textit{replication stage}: we trained ten trials of five-fold cross-validation of the model selected during the model selection stage.
+Each trial used a different random seed for weights initialization.
+This step was carried out to rule out any artifacts in the results due to the random weight initialization of the embedding models in the previous steps.
+As a result of this step, we obtained the classification/regression results obtained from the inherent training process of the supervised embedding methods, which we refer to as \textit{fitting} results.

 \item Since a single embedding model was needed to extract the supervised embeddings, we trained an embedding model using a stratified data partition (80\% train -- 20\% internal validation for early stopping).
 Finally, we extracted the molecular representations for each labeled dataset from these embedding models. \end{enumerate}